 Once you have the vendors added, how will you actually get funding?
 First, search and apply for grants that apply to you.
 You should aim to write at least two grants every year — one for makerspace resources and another for extra books, because you can never have enough books.
-Read the emails you get from MackinVIA because they have an excellent grant channel.
-Plus, they are a great resource for funding ideas.
 Look for state-specific funding and target smaller grants, as they are easier to attain than larger competitive giveaways.

 If you are having trouble adding vendors, or your grants do not get funded, consider crowdsourcing your funding by writing a DonorsChoose.org grant.
 DonorsChoose has a plethora of vendors, so you can purchase many items that may not already be approved in your purchasing department.
 Do not be embarrassed to crowdsource your makerspace items for your library.
 Share your DonorsChoose project with your friends and ask them to share it with friends and family.
 If you are requesting technology, you should get a promo code that will match donations (check DonorsChoose for promos), and remember that the promo code only lasts a week.
 So push your family, friends, colleagues and school administrators to share the link with the code and get your project funded while you have an anonymous matching donor that first seven days.
 You’ll only have to raise half the money!
 (Note: You may only get a matching donor once a school year, so use it wisely!)
 Diana Rendina has some great tips on writing DonorsChoose projects over at renovatedlearning.com.